Buuchia/CCS_blog/posts/hw-w5.md

 # 3. Discussion

 Referring to Ngai's aesthetic category, my self-portrait and the glitch style generally fit into the zany category, because the results have a quality of being hot and bothered.
-The aesthetic also disturbs the viewer's interaction with the artwork and this kind of experience came from the artist's 'affective labour'.
+The aesthetic also critically disturbs the viewer's interaction with the artwork and this kind of experience came from the artist's 'affective labour', involving processes of manipulation, trials and errors, and re-formation.
 Thus, the glitch effect is closely related to production, a key characteristic of Ngai's zany aesthetic.

-Glitch decreases the effective complexity, since it pushes randomness out of balance in relation to elements of coherence.
-For instance, the glitch effect created too much distortion to my self portrait, almost the lower half chunk of its are blacked out.
+Glitch decreases the effective complexity, since it pushes re-dundancy out of balance in relation to elements of non-randomness.
+For instance, the glitch effect obscures my self portrait with repetitive and abstract patterns.

 ![Glitch decreases effective complexity](/example_hw_5/glitch_decrease_EF.png)